-- (1) LPC derogation to allow the requirements of the accrediting body to take precedence over those of the University where such regulations are in conflict.
-Where the accrediting body's regulations are silent those of the University shall prevail. - (2) BVC/BPTC derogation to allow requirements of the accrediting body to take precedence over those of the University where such regulations are in conflict.
-Where the accrediting body's regulations are silent those of the University shall prevail. - (3) LLM (PLP) (derogation to allow requirements of the accrediting body to take precedence): The first 120 credits of this programme comprise the LPC/BVC/BPTC which have specific derogations from the entire section due to regulatory requirements of the BSB/SRA as applicable. - (4) MA (Law/ LPC with Business) (derogation to allow requirements of the accrediting body to take precedence): The first 120 credits of this programme comprise the BVC/BPTC or LPC which have specific derogations from the entire section due to regulatory requirements of the BSB/SRA as applicable.
+- (1) LPC: Derogation to allow the requirements of the accrediting body to take precedence over those of the University where such regulations are in conflict.
+Where the accrediting body's regulations are silent those of the University shall prevail. - (2) BVC/BPTC: Derogation to allow requirements of the accrediting body to take precedence over those of the University where such regulations are in conflict.
+Where the accrediting body's regulations are silent those of the University shall prevail. - (3) LLM (PLP) (derogation to allow requirements of the accrediting body to take precedence): The first 120-150 credits of this programme comprise the LPC/BVC/BPTC which have specific derogations from the entire section due to regulatory requirements of the BSB/SRA as applicable. - (4) MA (Law/ LPC with Business) and LLM Commercial Legal Practice (derogation to allow requirements of the accrediting body to take precedence): The first 120 and 150 credits of these programmes respectively comprise the BVC/BPTC or LPC which have specific derogations from the entire section due to regulatory requirements of the BSB/SRA as applicable. - (5) MChiro: Derogation to allow a pass mark of 40% for the Level 7 credits of the Masters in Chiropractic [Integrated] award to align with sector practice for similar programmes.